silver-zepp/simulator-se/README.md

 2. Unzip the contents of one of the archives from the [Releases](../../releases) page, overwriting the contents.
 * by default, on linux, the Simulator is installed under `/opt/`
 3. Run the Simulator and install all the necessary Emulators.
-4. Finally, run the `simfw-patcher-linux` and follow the instructions.
+4. Finally, run the `simfw-patcher-linux` which is located in the same folder as `simulator`'s executable and follow the instructions.
 * you might have to make pather executable with `chmod +x simfw-patcher-linux`
 5. Done!
 You should be able to run the Simulator without `sudo` and without `TUN/TAP` adapter.